nicoletyang/FilteringSDE/README.md

 We explore robust and accurate surrogate modeling of stochastic dynamical systems with noisy and partial observations, with the capability of uncertainty quantification and online inference for both filtering marginals and trajectory-dependent functionals.
 The method is a conditional generative model that gives posterior distribution of the system amortized over observation paths.
 The code is modified based on Latent SDEs [2].

-Experiments on Lorenz-96 and MuJoCo.
+Experiments on learning stochastic Lorenz-63, Lorenz-96 and MuJoCo simulator data from only noisy and partial observations.

 ## Dependencies